ziadOUA/small-projects/README.md

   <img src="https://ziadoua.github.io/m3-Markdown-Badges/badges/Javascript/javascript2.svg">
 </p>

-Discover this small collection of front-end HTML projects :
+Discover this small collection of projects :

 <a href="https://ziadoua.github.io/small-HTML-projects/articleFrançais/page.html">Project 1</a>
 <p>This first project is a French homework.
 We had to write an article about the film <i>"Some like it hot"</i>.<br>Besides the main article (which is the one about the film), the other ones (left and right) describe a rather dystopian future (especially for France), in 2029 (2029 being 70 years after the initial film release).</p>